shutosheep/st/README.md

 ## Features

 + Scrollback with `Shift-PageUp/Down` or `Shift-MouseWheel`
-+ Spawn new terminal which will have the same current working directory with `Ctrl-Shift-Return`
 + [Gruvbox](https://github.com/morhetz/gruvbox) colors by default
 + Configure dynamically with Xresources values (will override default gruvbox colors)
 + Supports background transparency (note that it requires X composite manager like [picom](https://github.com/yshui/picom))